 For those with a large yard who use a riding mower, you can attach a tow-behind lawn sweeper behind your mower and collect excess grass clippings as you mow.

-While 21 inch sweepers are suitable for smaller properties, 100+ inch sweepers help by reducing the number of passes on larger properties.
+Although 21-inch sweepers are suitable for smaller properties, sweepers 100 inches or wider help by reducing the number of passes on larger properties.

 Hoppers come in different sizes, holding different amounts of grass clippings.
 If you have a smaller yard, a 12 cubic-foot hopper may be fine.

-However, if you have several acres and don't wish to stop as frequently at the compost pile, a 26 cubic-foot hopper or multiple hopper yard sweeper may suite you better.
+However, if you have several acres and don't wish to stop as frequently at the compost pile, a 26 cubic-foot hopper or a tow-behind yard sweeper with multiple hoppers (also called a "tandem sweeper") may suit you better.

-Lastly, you must choose a hitch.
-The hitch height depends on what you're using to tow the sweeper.
+Finally, if you're using a tow-behind sweeper, you'll need to choose a hitch.
+The height of the hitch depends on the kind of mower or vehicle you're using to tow the sweeper.

-A zero turn mower has a lower hitch than a Utility Terrain Vehicle (UTV).
+In general, a zero turn mower uses a lower hitch than a utility terrain vehicle (UTV).
 For more versatility, there are sweepers with multi-hitch height.
 This provides you the option of using it on zero turn mowers or UTVs.